 Commands scripted for Versions 9 and 10 should work in Version 11.x, with a few exceptions:

 If you are successfully using Version 10.1, the answer is a definite maybe.
 For me, the improved accuracy has made the upgrade worthwhile, despite the growing pains.
 I much prefer the new "Results Display" over the "Results Box" (which I have always found obtrusive).
 Initially, I was skeptical about the changes in the behaviour of editing commands, but I have come to appreciate them.
 Overall, I am happy with the upgrade.
-But I have an up-to-date computer running Windows 7; I am not sure I would feel the same if I were still using my four-year-old Vista machine.
+But I have an up-to-date computer running Windows 7.

 If you have low-vision, you may find that the "Spelling Window" hard to read without screen magnification software.
 But if you already use screen magnification software, this will not be an issue.